 READ: Strategies for inventory management in DTC

-Order management systems bring all of your inventory operations into a single platform, enabling your teams to sync inventory across all touchpoints and deliver products on time with no mistakes.
+Order management systems are essential to success with DTC.
+They bring all of your inventory operations into a single platform, enabling your teams to sync inventory across all touchpoints and deliver products on time with no mistakes.
 With super simple, flexible dashboards and reports, OMS solutions automatically select the optimal fulfillment option for your teams.

 They also enhance the customer experience by handling payments, returns, and order substitutions, while making it easier to execute customer options such as buy online/pick up in-store (BOPIS), or ship directly from the store.